 - In case of death; the date, age and nationality of the dead person

 It is not required for someone to be Buddhist to be included in these prayers but it is very beneficial that the person asking for prayers has some connection with the monastics that are reciting the puja or practices.
 This connection provides a powerful base for that person to change the circumstances and obstacles to their wishes.
-Without this connection, someone’s potential for changing circumstances and obstacles in their lives through asking for prayers is very limited.
+Without this connection, someone’s potential for changing circumstances and obstacles in their lives by asking for prayers is very limited.

 Although the connection is an important factor, what is most essential in all circumstances is that a someone cultivates a mind of generosity and virtue; a mind that has a wish to benefit everyone and rejoices unconditionally in all virtue.
 As a result, it is the positive potential (merit) created through these mental actions that makes the difference.